oracle/terraform-provider-oci/website/docs/d/core_instance.html.markdown

 * `platform_config` - The platform configuration for the instance.
 	* `numa_nodes_per_socket` - The number of NUMA nodes per socket (NPS).
 	* `type` - The type of platform being configured.
 The only supported `type` is `AMD_MILAN_BM`.
-* `preemptible_instance_config` - Options for defining the configuration of preemptible instances.
+* `preemptible_instance_config` - (Optional) Configuration options for preemptible instances.
-	* `preemption_action` - The action to execute when the preemptible instance is interrupted for eviction.
+	* `preemption_action` - (Required) The action to run when the preemptible instance is interrupted for eviction.
-		* `preserve_boot_volume` - Whether to maintain the boot volume used to launch the preemptible instance.
-Defaults to false.
+		* `preserve_boot_volume` - (Optional) Whether to preserve the boot volume that was used to launch the preemptible instance when the instance is terminated.
+Defaults to false if not specified.
-		* `type` - The type of preemptible action to execute upon interruption.
+		* `type` - (Required) The type of action to run when the instance is interrupted for eviction.
 * `private_ip` - The private IP address of instance VNIC.
 To set the private IP address, use the `private_ip` argument in create_vnic_details.
 * `public_ip` - The public IP address of instance VNIC (if enabled).
 * `region` - The region that contains the availability domain the instance is running in.